 - Commercial information sources – Information sources such as newspapers, magazines, and TV shows can also prove to be useful sources for secondary research.
 These sources provide firsthand information and insights to political agendas, market research, and economic developments for instance (Bhat, 2020).

 The Internet makes secondary research significantly easier for researchers today.
 Many government agencies and educational institutions, for instance, make their data available online so researchers can easily download information for their use.
+There are even web applications for creating world clouds to visualize the frequency of keywords for topics in databases.
+If you are interested in these applications, you can check out our best word cloud generator list.

 Source: International Association of Scientific, Technical and Medical Publishers